oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 - interfaces: existing interface definitions may be refined; new interface definitions may be added.

-- valid_capability_types: if valid_capability_types is defined in the
-  parent type, each element in this list must either be in the parent type list or derived from an element in the parent type list; if valid_target_types is not defined in the parent type then no restrictions are applied.
+- valid_capability_types: A derived type is only allowed to further restrict the list of valid capability types, not to expand it.
+This means that if valid_capability_types is defined in the parent type, each element in the derived type's list of valid capability types must either be in the parent type list or derived from an element in the parent type list; if valid_target_types is not defined in the parent type then no derivation restrictions need to be applied.

 - valid_target_node_types: same derivation rules as for valid_capability_types